frederic-perez/AmE-dictionary/dictionary.md

 __floppy → floppy socks__
 __flouted__ (flouting) :two: _Objections by businesses and the agriculture community, which flouted the law._ _Flouting the law._
 __flubbed__
-__fluke__ :two: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident. _His recent victory against Silva was no fluke._ _They need to replicate the study to make sure it wasn't just a fluke._
+__fluke__ :two: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._ _They need to replicate the study to make sure it wasn't just a fluke._
 __flurry__ __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_
 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __fodder__ :two: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder._
 __foible__ _n_ A behavioral attribute that is distinctive and peculiar to an individual. _:es: manía_
 __folded__ _The American Soccer League folded in 1931._
 __follow suit__
-__foray__ :three: /ˈfɒreɪ/ _n_ A venture or an initial attempt, especially outside one's usual area. _Syn_ raid, attack, assault, incursion, swoop, strike, charge. _An actor's foray into politics._ _:es: incursión_
+__foray__ :three: /ˈfɒreɪ/ _n_ A venture or an initial attempt, especially outside one's usual area. _Syn_ raid, attack, assault, incursion, swoop, strike, charge _An actor's foray into politics._ _:es: incursión_
 __forestalled__
 __forfeiture__ _n_ The loss or giving up of something as a penalty for wrongdoing. _A partial forfeiture of pay for two months._
 __forgo__ _Iran could simply forgo all indigenous nuclear power development._
 __forlorn__ _A forlorn dream._
 __four-poster beds__
 __fraught__ _adj_ __1__ (of a situation or course of action) filled with (something undesirable). _Marketing any new product is fraught with danger._ __2__ Causing or affected by anxiety or stress. _One of the most fraught jobs in goverment._
-__fray__ (frayed) :two: (of a person's nerves or temper) Show the effects of strain. _Syn_ strain, tax, overtax, irritate, put on edge. _A bitter partisan fray._  _The alliance between the groups frayed._
+__fray__ (frayed) :two: (of a person's nerves or temper) Show the effects of strain. _Syn_ strain, tax, overtax, irritate, put on edge _A bitter partisan fray._  _The alliance between the groups frayed._
 __frigid__ (frigid winds) Extremely cold.
 __fritter__ _Parents worried that their kids off at college will fritter away time and money on Internet gambling._
 __furlong__ _The colt went to the track for a 5-furlong workout._